AnimeThemes/animethemes-api-docs/docs/wiki/artist/store/index.md

 The artist store endpoint creates a new artist and returns the new artist resource.

-For example, the `/artist?name=Chiwa+Saito&slug=chiwa_saito` endpoint will create a new Chiwa Saito artist and return the new Chiwa Saito resource.
+For example, the `/artist?name=Chiwa+Saito&slug=chiwa_saitou` endpoint will create a new Chiwa Saitou artist and return the new Chiwa Saitou resource.

 ## URL